Morocco insists IMF, World Bank meetings to proceed in October | Science-Environment

 Morocco insisted on Thursday that Marrakech will host International Monetary Fund (IMF) and World Bank annual meetings in October despite the recent devastating earthquake, but the two institutions have not committed to the plan, three people familiar with their deliberations said.
 The IMF and World Bank are still assessing whether the Oct.
 9-15 meetings can be safely held in Marrakech, just 45 miles (72 kilometres) from the site of the 6.8-magnitude quake that killed more than 2,900 people last Friday.

-The meetings would bring more than 10,000 people to the ancient tourist hub, which suffered some damage and is the main conduit for relief efforts to areas worst-hit by the quake in the High Atlas Mountains.
+The meetings would bring 10,000 to 15,000 people to the tourist hub, which suffered some damage to its ancient medina quarter and is the main conduit for relief efforts to areas worst-hit by the quake in the High Atlas Mountains.
 Officials at the IMF and World Bank are assessing whether the meetings would inhibit recovery efforts, the sources said on condition of anonymity because the deliberations are private.

-Other considerations are whether lodging is safe, Marrakech's infrastructure can handle the influx of people, and there is adequate hospital capacity to cover any contingencies, including additional quakes, these people said.
+Other considerations are security and lodging safety and whether Marrakech's infrastructure, including water and power systems and hospitals can handle the influx of people without straining the country's resources.
 Morocco's central bank governor, Abdellatif Jouahri, told a "Road to Marrakech" central banking conference on Thursday that the meetings would take place as planned, in one of the first official government comments on the matter.
 The conference was being held in preparation for the meetings, he said.

-The sources familiar with the meeting deliberations said the site for the Marrakech meetings, a campus of temporary structures and large tents on the city's outskirts, appeared to be undamaged.
-A Reuters witness saw the tents on the IMF-World Bank site appeared to be intact.
+The sources familiar with the deliberations said the site for the Marrakech meetings, a campus of temporary structures and large tents on the outskirts, was undamaged and functioning.
+One of the sources said the Bank and Fund were considering how the structures could be repurposed later for relief efforts and how the meeting agenda could focus on aid.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)